yuyan7/Albatross/README.md

 ## Installation

-This app is unsigned so you can get it from [release](https://github.com/ysugimoto/Albatross/releases) page.
+This app is unsigned so you can get it from [release](https://github.com/ysugimoto/Albatross/releases) page and put app into `Application` folder.

 After launch this app, you need to allow an Accessibility permission on your machine, please allow this app.